logzio/logzio-nodejs/README.md

 * **debug** - Should the logger print debug messages to the console?
 Default: false
 * **callback** - a callback function called when an unrecoverable error has occured in the logger.
 The function API is: function(err) - err being the Error object.
 * **timeout** - the read/write/connection timeout in milliseconds.
+* **addTimestampWithNanoSecs** - Add a timestamp with nano seconds granularity.
+This is needed when many logs are sent in the same millisecond, so you can properly order the logs in kibana.
+The added timestamp field will be `@timestamp_nano` Default: false

 ## Update log
+**0.3.9**
+- Added option to add a timestamp with nano second granularity

 **0.3.8**
 - Updated listener url
 - Added `sendAndClose()` method which immediately sends the queued messages and clears the global timer